false live

 Meal planning

-Another thing journaling allows you to see is if you are eating enough.
-Although it might seem counterintuitive, not eating enough can stall weight loss.
-It's important that you fuel your body so that it has the energy it needs to get you through the day AND burn fat.
+Journaling also helps make sure you are eating enough.
+Although it may seem counterintuitive, eating less can actually stall weight loss.
+It's important that you fuel your body so that you have the energy you need to get you through the day AND burn fat.

 If you have not added exercise to your routine, a plateau is the perfect time to do so.
-Adding in some type of activity, even if it is just a 15-minute walk, will help kick-start weight loss again.
+Adding physical activity to your day, even if it is just a few short walks, can help kick-start weight loss again.

-If you are currently exercising weekly, take a week off.
-Although it may sound strange, too much exercise or exercise that is too intense can cause stress and may slow weight loss.
-When you go back to working out, change up your regimen.
+You could also try changing up your exercise regimen.
 If you have been focusing only on cardio, add some weight training.
-If you have only been doing weights, add some cardio.
-Add in some yoga or gentle stretching, or even try the AeroTrainer by GOLO.
-Alternating your exercises will make it easier to break through the plateau.
+If you have only been doing weights, add an activity like yoga into your routine.
+Alternating your exercises can make it easier to break through the plateau.

-If you are eating the same foods or meals each week, it's time to mix it up.
-When you consume the same foods over a long period of time without much variety, you may miss out on certain important nutrients for overall health.
-Furthermore, a recent study shows that increasing the variety of healthy foods may help improve weight loss.
-So, give your body some different nutrients to process that it isn't used to, and you may be surprised how quickly you overcome your plateau.
+If you are eating the same meals each week, it could be time to mix it up.
+When you consume the same foods over a long period of time without much variety, you may miss out on giving your body some beneficial nutrients.

 Water can help suppress your appetite between meals and may also help stimulate your metabolism.
 If you are exercising more, then drinking water is especially important.
 This is because when muscle cells are dehydrated, they break down protein (aka muscle) more quickly and build muscle more slowly, so your workouts are much less effective.